-The Federal Bureau of Investigation (FBI) assumes jurisdiction over cyber crimes that include wire fraud and other crimes committed using technology or schemes covered under the 18 USC 1343 statute.
+The Federal Bureau of Investigation (FBI) assumes jurisdiction over cyber crimes that include wire fraud and other crimes committed using technology or schemes covered under the 18 USC § 1343 statute.
 The US Secret Service may also provide assistance in wire fraud investigations.
-The US Department of Justice may also get involved in the criminal investigation of the prosecution of criminal offenses involving wire fraud cases, when the same is committed against certain classes of persons or one that involves the general public.
+The US Department of Justice also get involved in criminal investigations and prosecution of criminal offenses involving wire fraud cases, when the same is committed against certain classes of persons or one that involves the general public.

 Wire Fraud Penalties